maorkn/CoSMIC-side-kick/README.md

   - kingdom, product,
   - extracted nucleotide sequence.
 - `barrnap_rrna_sequences.fasta` – FASTA of all extracted rRNA sequences with stable IDs.
-- `metabarcoding_to_MAG_mapping.csv` – rows mapping metabarcoding sequences to MAG rRNA hits.
+- `metabarcoding_to_MAG_mapping.csv` – rows mapping metabarcoding sequences to MAG rRNA hits:
   - metabarcoding ID and sequence,
   - MAG ID and rRNA info,
   - percent identity,
   - all per-sample abundance columns carried through.
 - `Annotation/<MAG_ID>/` – Prokka outputs for each MAG that has at least one metabarcoding hit.
-- `eggNOG_output/` – (optional) results from `Richer_report.py --run-eggnog` when
+- `eggNOG_output/` – (optional) results from `cosmic_sidekick.py report --eggnog-annotations`
-  eggNOG-mapper is installed and its databases available.
+  or `Richer_report.py --run-eggnog` when eggNOG-mapper is installed and its databases available.
 - `cosmic_stage_status.json` – stage-by-stage status log (`rrna_extraction`,
   `mapping`, `annotation`) for the run’s output directory.
 - `cosmic_llm_report.md` – LLM-ready markdown report summarizing: